 (d) Offers received from concerns that do not qualify as small business concerns shall be considered nonresponsive and shall be rejected on the set-aside portion of partial set-asides.
 However, before rejecting an offer otherwise eligible for award because of questions concerning the size representation, an SBA determination must be obtained (see subpart 19.3).

-43. Revise the heading of section 19.502-4 and the section to read as follows:
+42. Revise section 19.502-4 to read as follows:

 19.502-4 Partial set-asides of multiple-award contracts.